 Almost every parent goes through this experience regardless of when they start homeschooling, so it’s not unique if you are making the transition mid-year.
 And don’t be surprised if, during this transition period, you wonder if this was a mistake and second-guess your decision.
 That’s just the anxiety talking.
 You can do this, and with a little help, you’ll overcome your fears and succeed!
-Knowing what you’re up against can help you overcome the challenges for how to transfer from public school to homeschool, so here is a list of what you may encounter and some ideas for getting through it.
+Knowing what you’re up against can help you overcome the challenges of how to transfer from public school to homeschool, so here is a list of what you may encounter and some ideas for getting through it.

 Understand Your Child’s Learning Pace

 Every child learns at a different pace.
 Some learn faster than others.
 If your child is moving slowly, it may be a result of them not fully understanding some of the subjects they were studying in public school.
 Remember, the teacher was instructing a classroom of students and likely couldn’t provide one-on-one instruction.

 Homeschooling gives you the flexibility to review previous lessons so your child gets a better grip on the subject matter.
 Try not to focus on how long it takes to go through lessons.
 What matters most is that you and your child are focusing on the main concepts and skills required for each subject.
 Let your child set their own pace.

 If your child is breezing through their lessons quickly, don’t rush to push them up a grade.
 You could add different components to make it more challenging, such as journaling or educational videos.
 Getting through the textbook is not the goal–learning and understanding the subject matter is.

 Determine Your Student’s Grade Level